Albert0i/RedisVectorSearch/README.md

 #### IV.
 Searching Through Vectors

+> A vector search query on a vector field allows you to find all vectors in a vector space that are close to a given vector.
+You can query for the k-nearest neighbors or vectors within a given radius.

+**K-neareast neighbours (KNN)**

+> The Redis command [FT.SEARCH](https://redis.io/docs/latest//commands/ft.search) takes the index name, the query string, and additional query parameters as arguments.
+You need to pass the number of nearest neighbors, the vector field name, and the vector's binary representation in the following way:

 ```
 FT.SEARCH index "(*)=>[KNN num_neighbours @field $vector]" PARAMS 2 vector "binary_data" DIALECT 2
 ```

+> Here is a more detailed explanation of this query:

-1. Pre-filter: The first expression within the round brackets is a filter.
+1. **Pre-filter**: The first expression within the round brackets is a filter.
 It allows you to decide which vectors should be taken into account before the vector search is performed.
 The expression (*) means that all vectors are considered.

-2. Next step: The => arrow indicates that the pre-filtering happens before the vector search.
+2. **Next step**: The => arrow indicates that the pre-filtering happens before the vector search.

-3. KNN query: The expression [KNN num_neighbours @field $vector] is a parameterized query expression.
+3. **KNN query**: The expression [KNN num_neighbours @field $vector] is a parameterized query expression.
 A parameter name is indicated by the $ prefix within the query string.

-4. Vector binary data: You need to use the PARAMS argument to substitute $vector with the binary representation of the vector.
+4. **Vector binary data**: You need to use the PARAMS argument to substitute $vector with the binary representation of the vector.
 The value 2 indicates that PARAMS is followed by two arguments, the parameter name vector and the parameter value.

 5. Dialect: The vector search feature has been available since version two of the query dialect.